 The Committee reviews base salaries annually to align them with market and industry levels as appropriate and after taking into account TriCo's general financial performance and the executive's responsibilities, experience and future potential.
 The Committee seeks to establish base salaries that are within the range of salaries for persons holding similarly responsible positions at peer company banks and bank holding companies with an emphasis placed on those located in California.
-Specific criteria considered in Mr. Smith's 2015 performance were the company's performance to budget, asset growth, loan quality, loan growth, deposit pricing, net interest margin, capital management, bank compliance with rules, regulations, and bank safety and soundness.
-In addition, the Committee considered other meaningful bank objectives including the completed integration of North Valley Bancorp.
-As a result of the Committee's performance evaluation Mr. Smith's salary was increased 5.5% from \$554,795 in 2015 to \$585,309 for 2016.
-Previously, the Committee increased Mr. Smith's salary by 4% in 2015, 5% in 2014, 2% in 2013 and 3% in 2012.
-Mr. Smith did not receive a salary adjustment in 2011, 2010 or 2009.
+Specific criteria considered in Mr. Smith's 2016 performance were the company's performance to budget, asset growth, loan quality, loan growth, deposit pricing, net interest margin, capital management, bank compliance with rules, regulations, and bank safety and soundness.
+In addition, the Committee considered other meaningful bank objectives including the completed acquisition and integration of three branch offices in 2016.
+As a result of the Committee's performance evaluation Mr. Smith's salary was increased 4.3% from \$585,000 in 2016 to \$610,000 for 2017.
+Previously, the Committee increased Mr. Smith's salary by 5.5% in 2016, 4% in 2015 and 5% in 2014.